Subcubic Coin Tossing in Asynchrony without PKI: The Transformation

-\paragraph*{A note on liveness} To keep things simple, we have only considered common coins with guaranteed liveness.
-However, we could relax this guarantee by saying that a common coin is $\lambda$-live if it only guarantees that the honest parties all output with probability at least $\lambda$.
-Such a probabilistic liveness guarantee is for instance considered in \cite{cr93}.
-Our Theorem \ref{mainthm} could support $\lambda$-live coins as follows: If $\C_\st$ is $\lambda$-live, then $\mathit{T}(\C_\st, z, k, \varepsilon, \alpha)$ is $(1 - (1-\lambda)q)$-live.
-This is because with at least $1 - (1-\lambda)q$ probability no good committee's strong coin instance would fail to be live, and so $\mathit{T}(\C_\st, z, k, \varepsilon, \alpha)$ would ensure that every honest party outputs from it.
+\subparagraph*{A note on liveness.} To keep things simple, we have only considered common coin protocols with guaranteed liveness, where the honest parties never fail to output.
+However, we could relax this guarantee by only requiring the honest parties to all output with probability at least $\lambda$, and by calling a common coin $\lambda$-live if it achieves this guarantee.
+Such a probabilistic guarantee is for instance considered in \cite{cr93}.
+Our transformation could then support $\lambda$-live coins as follows: If $\C_\str$ is $\lambda$-live, then $\mathit{T}(\C_\str, z, k, \varepsilon, \alpha)$ is $\lambda^q$-live.
+This is because with at least $\lambda^q$ probability no good committee's strong coin instance would stall (by the independence of the liveness events), and $\mathit{T}(\C_\str, z, k, \varepsilon, \alpha)$ would thus ensure that every honest party outputs.